 Michael Wooldridge is a Professor of Computer Science at the University of Oxford.
 He has been an AI researcher for more than 30 years, and has published more than 400 scientific articles on the subject.
 His main research interests are the in field of multi-agent systems, and his current focus is on developing techniques for understanding the dynamics of multi-agent systems.
 His research draws on ideas from game theory, logic, computational complexity, and agent-based modelling.

-Michael is Programme Co-Director for Artificial Intelligence.
+Michael is Director of Foundation AI Research.
 His work at the Turing will involve developing the AI programme, focusing in particular on multi-agent systems.

 Achievements and awards